UW-CSE-576-2021SP/Homework/src/hw2/README.md

 Now using your sobel filter you can make a cool, stylized one.
 #### TO DO ####
 Write a function `image colorize_sobel(image im)`.
 Call `image *sobel_image(image im)`, use the magnitude to specify the saturation and value of an image and the angle (direction) to specify the hue.
-Then use the `hsv_to_rgb()` function we wrote in homework 1.
+Then use the `hsv_to_rgb()` function we wrote in Homework 1.
 Using some smoothing (a Gaussian with sigma 4), the result should look like this:

 ![](../../figs/lcolorized.png)

 ## 2.6 EXTRA CREDIT: Median Filter ##

 Now, we want to apply a non-linear filter, [Median Filter](https://en.wikipedia.org/wiki/Median_filter), to an image.
 Median filter is a great tool to solve the salt and pepper noises.
 We assume a median filter is a square, with the same height and width.
 The kernel size is always a positive odd number.
-We use "clamp" padding for borders and corners.
+We use clamp padding for borders.
 The output image should have the same width, height, and channels as the input image.
 You should apply median filter to each channel of the input image.

 #### TO DO (extra credit) ####
-Fill in the function `image apply_median_filter(image im, int k)`.
+Fill in the function `image apply_median_filter(image im, int kernel_size)`.
 NOTE: You may need to write appropriate header functions.
 Feel free to create a test function like the existing ones in test.c and/or tryhw2.py to check the correctness of your implementation.
+Hint: Use the `qsort` function of C, and define the compare function yourself.

-To submit the final image apply your filter to `/data/landscape.jpg` and name it `median.jpg`.
+To submit the final image apply your filter to `/data/landscape.jpg` (write appropriate code in tryhw2.py and uwimg.py) and name it `median.jpg`.
 Good luck!

 Input Noisy Image                 |  Output Image